uroybd/topobon/src/site/notes/Personal/Writings/Creative/Prose/Unlived Lives of Ours/01 The Encounter.md

 ---
-{"title":"The Encounter","updated":"2023-02-06T17:57:10+06:00","created":"2021-09-25T18:45:26+06:00","latitude":23.78275989,"longitude":90.42133105,"altitude":-18.9308,"location":"বাড্ডা, ঢাকা","dg-publish":true,"tags":["creative","prose","short-story"],"maturity":2,"permalink":"/personal/writings/creative/prose/unlived-lives-of-ours/01-the-encounter/","dgPassFrontmatter":true}
+{"title":"The Encounter","updated":"2023-02-06T18:02:23+06:00","created":"2021-09-25T18:45:26+06:00","latitude":23.78275989,"longitude":90.42133105,"altitude":-18.9308,"location":"বাড্ডা, ঢাকা","dg-publish":true,"tags":["creative","prose","short-story"],"maturity":2,"dg-metatags":{"og:title":"The Encounter | Unlived Lives of Ours"},"permalink":"/personal/writings/creative/prose/unlived-lives-of-ours/01-the-encounter/","metatags":{"og:title":"The Encounter | Unlived Lives of Ours"},"dgPassFrontmatter":true}
 ---

 On an ordinary day a few months back, I first met a person who is not me.
 That is NOT to say that it is another person— for I met many other persons throughout my life.
-This person who is not me could have been who I am but our temporality robbed his reality.
+This person who is not me could have been who I am, but our temporality robbed his reality.

 Or, that is how I thought reality stands until on an ordinary day I met a person who is not me.